dongmeic/RTP/data/ReadMe.md

 The LTD stations are collected from the facility data (RLIDGeo.DBO.Facility).

-# GIS Analysis for Appendix F Tables
+# GIS Analysis for the Appendix F Tables

 The scripts [Analysis4AppendixF.py](https://github.com/dongmeic/RTP/blob/main/data/Analysis4AppendixF.py) and [analysis_for_AppendixF.ipynb](https://github.com/dongmeic/RTP/blob/main/data/analysis_for_AppendixF.ipynb) are used to calculate the number of projects intersected with the different environmental data layers (see the tables in the [Appendix F Outline & Mapping Needs.docx](https://lanecouncilofgovernments-my.sharepoint.com/:w:/g/personal/dchen_lcog_org/EVbeSXT1cblKo1NnhEIi-ZoBDXXLeRCT48o4oPZ8ld_ycg?e=ACuriv)).